virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:
 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
- One of these three parameters is required.
+One of these parameters is required.
 - `path`
 - `body`

 ### AppendFile
-Available for all node types (except for *Docker* containers and *Elastic VPS*)
+Available for all nodes (except for *Docker* containers and *Elastic VPS*)
 ```
 {
   "appendFile": [